carpentries-incubator/julia-novice/_episodes/05-functions.md

 {: .language-julia}

 > ## Implicit return
-> Note that Melissa didn't have to use the `return` keyword, since in julia the value of the last line will be returned by default.
+> Note that Melissa didn't have to use the `return` keyword, since in Julia the value of the last line will be returned by default.
 > But she could have used an explicit return and the function would behave the same.
 {: .callout}